 The Nintendo Switch is the company’s best-selling home console ever, with over 125 million units shipped to date.
 The only hardware Nintendo has released that has done better than the Switch is the Nintendo DS, which sold 154 million units.
 When you take this popularity into account, you can be relatively assured there will be a Nintendo Switch 2.

-However, good luck finding any confirmation from Nintendo that that is, in fact, the case.
+Unfortunately, whatever comes next is totally up in the air.
 On March 13, 2023, Nintendo’s head for the United States, Doug Bowser, discussed the success of the Switch and its possible sequel with the Associated Press.
 Here’s what he had to say:

 As we enter the seventh year for the Nintendo Switch, sales are still strong.
 I think we still have a very, very strong lineup coming.
 As [Nintendo President Shuntaro Furukawa] said recently, we’re entering uncharted territory with the platform.
 It’s exciting to see that demand is still there.
 So nothing to announce on any future console or device, but we are still feeling very bullish about Nintendo Switch.
 I should be careful about what I personally would like to see [in a new Switch].
 But what I can share is that one of the reasons that even going into year seven we feel very confident that the Switch can have a strong performance over the next few years is that it is still truly that unique device that you can play in a variety of ways, at home, on the go.